milkybonestudio/yomu/README.md

  - Controlador_configuracoes
  - Controlador_cursor

-And are more especifc blocks:
+And are more specific blocks:
 - Controlador_personagens_visual_novel ( used in visual novel ( uou ) )
 - Controlador_interativos ( used in moviment )
 - Controlador_dados_dinamicos ( used to store danamicy data )